saayv1/BlockBnB/blockchain/ReadMe.md

 2. After deploying the contract, ie after pressing the 'Submit' button on the 'Deploy' tab, you will get a 'txhash' and a 'contract_address'.
 Note them down

 3. Go to the 'Call' tab.

-Fill in the function and arguments.
-In the 'To Address' fill up the 'contract_address' from step 2.
-Enter the key and password.
+4. Fill in the function and arguments.

+5.In the 'To Address' fill up the 'contract_address' from step 2.

+6. Enter the key and password.
 Click on the 'Test' button and then click 'Submit'.

-4. Note down the new 'txhash'
+7. Note down the new 'txhash'

-5. Execute this command in the terminal
+8. Execute this command in the terminal

-`curl -i -H 'Content-Type: application/json' -X POST https://testnet.nebulas.io/v1/user/getEventsByHash -d '{"hash":"the new tx hash you just noted down in step 4"}'`
+`curl -i -H 'Content-Type: application/json' -X POST https://testnet.nebulas.io/v1/user/getEventsByHash -d '{"hash":"the new tx hash you just noted down in step 7"}'`

 You will get a result like this